alangarf/embassy_st7789_test/README.md

 ## Code Highlights

 - **Clock Configuration**: The STM32G431 is configured to run at 170 MHz using the PLL with HSE as source
-- **Display Initialization**: Custom register-level configuration for the ST7789 provides optimal color and performance
 - **Async Loop**: The main loop uses `embassy_time::Timer` for non-blocking 1-second delays
 - **Text Rendering**: Demonstrates using `embedded-graphics` with heap-less string formatting